 Reviews and seller ratings show who are the top players in your category and what their successes and failures are.
 Imagine, upon receiving large amounts of seller ratings, you’ve found a repeating positive reaction to a particular feature of a bike.
 It would be likely that you’d like to incorporate such a part as well.
 Similarly, you may find that a significant portion of ratings are universally displeased with a type of material used in a bike frame, further giving tips on what you should or shouldn’t do.

 Improving your rankings to the point where your product listings are among the top search results isn’t easy.
 It’s a complex, competitive, and continuous task which requires an understanding of SEO basics, how they change or remain similar when applied to online marketplaces, and how to stand out.
 Yet, the effort makes it worth it as the vast majority of sales are done from the first results of search terms.

-This is why data gathering has become a prominent part of marketplace SEO.
+This is why data gathering with intelligence solutions like Scraper API has become a prominent part of marketplace SEO.
 It makes the otherwise daunting and challenging task of keeping up with your competitors manageable while providing you with invaluable information used to outperform them.